JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 findcolorscheme
 ```

-If you prefer, you can always 'roll your own' search.
+If you prefer, you can 'roll your own' search.

 ```
 [k for (k, v) in colorschemes if occursin(r"colorbrew"i, v.category)]